You are here

 ONU has been a local host for the TEAMS competition annually since 1987.
 We currently rank in the top 10 competition sites annually for the number of participants; with approximately 25 school districts and almost 500 students involved in the competition each year.
-In addition to the testing facilities, ONU sponsors a portion of each school's competition fees and provides lunch.
+In addition to the testing facilities, ONU provides lunch for all of the participating teams.

 For more information, contact Peg Hibbard at email@example.com or 419-772-2370.